 Skip advert

 The Nurburg limo was designed by one Ferdinand Porsche, and was revealed in 1928 at the Paris Salon (motor show) to great acclaim.
 Vatican museum notes recall it was hailed for its “retro style, which was also received with enthusiasm by Pius XI”.
 Faced by a bounty of fabulous automotive gifts, the pontiff appears to have swiftly developed discerning tastes, declaring the big Merc a ”Beautiful car!
 A masterpiece… a wonder of modern technology”.
 The Mercedes-Benz and Vatican brands have been closely linked ever since.

 Next in line for Vatican duty from the M-B stable was this lovely 300 d handed over to Pope John XXIII in 1960.
-Unlike the original 1930 limo, this one had a landaulet body which meant there was a fabric folding roof over the rear passenger compartment.
+Unlike the original 1930 limo, this one had a landaulet body, which meant there was a fabric folding roof over the rear passenger compartment.
 The open top was perfect for papal visibility, and on this version the rear side windows could be removed and stashed in the boot.

 Advertisement - Article continues below

-While the seat layout was similar to the 1930 limo with a forward facing raised throne and two rear-facing seats for escorts, His Holiness was blessed with a big tech upgrade including controls for air-con and a two-way radio.
+While the seat layout was similar to the 1930 limo with a forward-facing raised throne and two rear-facing seats for escorts, His Holiness was blessed with a big tech upgrade, including controls for air-con and a two-way radio.

-5. Lincoln Continental
+Lincoln Continental

 In 1965 the Vatican asked Ford to produce a limo for Pope Paul VI’s visit to the United Nations in New York.
 The company turned this stretched Lincoln Continental parade car around in just two weeks, based on a prototype stretch-limo that had already been built.
-At nearly 21ft long the Lincoln is a beast, but arguably its most notable features are a transparent vinyl folding rear roof and a speedboat-style extra windscreen on the roof.
-The Lincoln also boats exterior steps and handrails for security guards to hang from, plus a built-in public address system.
+At nearly 21ft long, the Lincoln is a beast, but arguably its most notable features are a transparent vinyl folding rear roof and a speedboat-style extra windscreen on the roof.
+The Lincoln also boasts exterior steps and handrails for security guards to hang from, plus a built-in public address system.

+Skip advert